Looking to get cash back for a cancelled flight? Here’s everything you need to know.

 The same applies if the time of your flight has significantly changed.
-You can use this as an excuse to cancel your flight altogether and get a full refund, simply call and say you decline the change.
+You can cancel your flight altogether and get a full refund when this happens, simply call and say you decline the change.

 However, if you cancel the flight yourself, then you’re subject to the airlines change policies and cancellation rules because you elected to cancel; it wasn’t forced on you.